-To foster and support student research, the SCJ Dean awards research grants targeted to doctoral students.
-The competition will be announced early in the Fall Semester each year, and applications will be due by 5pm on December 1st annually.
-The maximum amount awarded per grant is \$2,500.
-Normally students will not be awarded a grant in two consecutive grant cycles, unless a compelling case is made for additional support.
+To foster and support student research, the SCJ Dean awards research grants targeted to doctoral students, contingent on school resources.
+The competition will be announced by the Research and Professional Development Committee Chair each year in which funding is available.
+Normally students will not be awarded a Dean's Research Grant more than once, unless a compelling case is made for additional support.
 The use of grants as seed money to obtain external funding is strongly encouraged.